Mister-Joe/PyPirate/README.md

 # PyPirate
-A simple proof-of-concept ransomware written with Python
+A simple proof-of-concept ransomware written with Python.

 **Note:** PyPirate is not intended to be used on any device that you do not have permission to use.